from The Open Source Newsletter – July 2008

 - 7. Update your sysadmin tools.
 Make a bootable DVD or USB drive with your favorite sysadmin utilities on it.
 Save time by setting up system monitoring and detect any issues before they become big problems.

 - 8. This one is for the marketing/sales dept: Find clients that are recession-proof.
 Where are your main profits coming from?
 Do you have a few clients in markets that are recession-proof?
-If not how can you attract those clients, now and get on their vendor lists? – For example, if you have a dental practice, visit sites like https://cloud9.software/how-to-manage-successful-dental-practice/ to know more about software that can help you with marketing.
-Educational institutions like Trilogy Education Services are usually somewhat stable in their purchasing because people tend to return to school in times of a recession.
+If not how can you attract those clients, now and get on their vendor lists? – Educational institutions like Trilogy Education Services are usually somewhat stable in their purchasing because people tend to return to school in times of a recession.

-- 9. Again to the marketing guys: Globalize your products and presentation.
+- 9. Again to the marketing guys: Globalize your products and presentation with the help of SEO services.
 Keep in mind that a weak dollar may increase your international customers.

 - 10. Always wise: Keep notes – keep an internal company wiki.
 From our experience, this can be a great tool and reference, saving time, effort and money!